 an occasion to improve relations which could not be missed.

 Bernini was very well received; among those who felt honoured to meet him and to have the opportunity to eye his plans there was Christopher Wren, a young architect who was to play a great role in the artistic development of his country.
-Bernini had already proposed two projects for the Louvre fašade and while in Paris he developed a third one.
-Once back in Rome he further modified it to take into account comments from French architects and from Jean Baptiste Colbert, the powerful minister of the king.
-During his stay in Paris, Bernini had to show also his skills as a sculptor in an extraordinary bust of the king.
+Bernini had already proposed two projects for the Louvre façade and while in Paris he developed a third one.
+Once back in Rome he further modified it to take into account comments from French architects and from Jean Baptiste Colbert, the powerful minister of the King.
+During his stay in Paris, Bernini had to show also his skills as a sculptor in an extraordinary bust of the King.

-Bernini spent five months (June - October) in Paris; upon his return to Rome he learnt that the king's interest for the Louvre was fading, as he became keener on developing his new residence in Versailles: Bernini's project for the Louvre was shelved.
-He was commissioned an equestrian statue of the king which eventually ended up in the gardens of Versailles and was modified to portray Marcus Curtius, a mythological hero of ancient Rome.
+Bernini spent five months (June - October) in Paris; upon his return to Rome he learnt that the King's interest for the Louvre was fading, as he became keener on developing his new residence in Versailles: Bernini's project for the Louvre was shelved.
+He was commissioned an equestrian statue of the King which eventually ended up in the gardens of Versailles and was modified to portray Marcus Curtius, a mythological hero of ancient Rome, rather than the King.

 Strong economic reasons were behind the decline of Rome and the growth of Paris: the popes had drained all the resources of their state to pour them into the embellishment of Rome: Pope Alexander VII left to his successors a very difficult financial situation which led to a dramatic containment of all expenditures.
-King Louis XIV started in Versailles a similar cycle of great investments, thus laying down the basis for the cultural supremacy France enjoyed in the following centuries.
+King Louis XIV started in Versailles a cycle of great investments, thus laying down the basis for the cultural supremacy France enjoyed in the following centuries.